atom-box/eleventy-base-blog/posts/sql-challenges.md

 layout: layouts/post.njk
 ---

-Stay sharp by practicing SQL!
-This is a good introduction to getting started with MySQL but it works with PostGreSQL, SQLite, et al.  __This is just a messy grab bag of mySQL notes.__
+Caveat: __This is just a messy grab bag of mySQL notes.__

-## Download some test data to use with the challenges in the next section
+Here are some specific exercises for warming up or staying practiced SQL!
+I am using MySQL but this all seems agnostic: the following should work with PostGreSQL, SQLite, MariaDB, et al.

+# Activity 1: Try the Test db *Employees* from the DataCharmer repository

-A good sample database is [Employee Test DB](https://github.com/datacharmer/test_db).
-It has 300,000 example employees and 1 million salary records.
-A readme with the data has a small qualifier.
-It says *The data was generated, and as such there are inconsistencies and subtle problems.
-Rather than removing them, we decided to leave the contents untouched, and use these issues as data cleaning exercises.*  Regarding this, I did notice that for a given last name there will be 150 people with that last name.
+A good sample database is here: [Employee Test DB](https://github.com/datacharmer/test_db).
+(This is a large db; scroll down to Activity 2 if you need something smaller.)

+This db has 300,000 example employees and 1 million salary records.
+A README in this repository gives one caveat: *This data was generated, and as such there are inconsistencies and subtle problems.
+Rather than removing them, we decided to leave the contents untouched, and use these issues as data cleaning exercises.*  When you use the db you may notice that for a given last name there will be 150 people with that last name.
+Always.
+So the data really is just a bunch of dice being rolled.

-To get the SQL example data, clone the above repo, and then run from the CLI, as super user like this.
+To get started, clone the repo [https://github.com/datacharmer/test_db](https://github.com/datacharmer/test_db) and then run from the CLI, as super user like this.
 ```
 $ sudo mysql < employees.sql
 ```

-## Challenges
+## Exercises

 Solve each SQL challenge using a SQL query.
 (Scroll down for solutions.)